An in-depth report on the causes, diagnosis, treatment, and prevention of fibromyalgia.

 The pain, emotional consequences, and sleep disturbances that come with fibromyalgia may lead to self-medication and overuse of sleeping pills, alcohol, drugs, or caffeine.

-Outlook in Adults.
 Although fibromyalgia is lifelong, it is not fatal.
-Some studies show that fibromyalgia symptoms remain stable over the long term, while others report that more than a quarter of patients see improvement in their pain symptoms over time.
+Some studies show that fibromyalgia symptoms remain stable over the long term, while others report that more than a quarter of patients see improvements in their pain symptoms over time.
 Regular exercise improves the outlook.
 People with a significant life crisis or who are on disability have a poorer outcome based on their:

 - Ability to work